bright/new-www/_posts/2017-10-06-few-steps-to-fast-redshift.md

 Another [article](https://aws.amazon.com/blogs/big-data/top-10-performance-tuning-techniques-for-amazon-redshift/) that helped me a lot comes from AWS big data blog and describes ten performance tuning techniques.

-I was already familiar with the most of the tips and only two where applying to my case.
+I was already familiar with most of the tips and only two where applying to my case.
 Nevertheless it is a great article pointing out important improvements accompanied by instructions how to check if you need them and apply them if so.

 The issues I have found useful in my case:
 Incorrect column encoding (Issue #1) – following the instructions I have applied the proper columns encoding.